Magento 2: Import products directly into the database

 Judging by the data structure, various types of sales channels are assumed, but by default only the relationship "stock"-"website» (the link to the website follows the code of the website — base).

 One "warehouse» can be linked to several «sources"and one"source" - to several "warehouses” (many-to-many relationship).
 The exceptions are the defaultsource" and "warehouse".
 They do not rebind to other entities (restriction at the code level - the error “Cannot save link related to Default Source or Default Stock").
-You can read more about the MSI structure in Magento 2 in the article "Warehouse management system using CQRS and Event Sourcing.
+More details about the MSI structure in Magento 2 can be read in the article "Warehouse management system using CQRS and Event Sourcing.
 Design«.

 I will use the default configuration and add all inventory information to the source default, which is involved in the sales channel associated with the website with the code base (corresponds to the client part of the store - see store_website):